 REintegration through Active Labour Market reforms

-InfoStart date: 1 January, 2019 End date: 31 December, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 18-M08-KU Countries: Myanmar Thematic areas: Economic development and value chains, Production, industry and labour market, Lead institution: University of Copenhagen (UCPH), Faculty of Social Sciences, Department of Economics, Denmark Partner institutions: Centre for Economic and Social Development (CESD), Myanmar Project website: go to website (the site might be inactive) Project coordinator: John Rand Total grant: 4,978,650 DKK
+InfoStart date: 1 January, 2019 End date: 31 December, 2022 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 18-M08-KU Countries: Myanmar Thematic areas: Economic development and value chains, Production, industry and labour market, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Centre for Economic and Social Development (CESD), Myanmar Project website: go to website (the site might be inactive) Project coordinator: John Rand Total grant: 4,978,650 DKK

 Prioritizing an inclusive growth agenda, the Government of Myanmar is highlighting a well-functioning and sufficiently regulated labour market as a key element for success.
 It has thereforeset in motion a myriad of labour market initiatives with the intention to improve the dynamism of the labour market.
 Little is, however, known about the potential consequences of these recent reform initiatives both in terms of overall job-creation, the formal/informal sector divide, and the potential consequences for the vulnerable and poor.
 The REALM project seeks to initiate a process to help fill this knowledge gap, and to provide relevant stakeholders access to research-based evidence that can help shape and re-design policies.